Introduction to representation theory: Representations of finite groups: further results

 \begin{remark} Since the Lie algebra ${\mathfrak{sl}}(V)$ of traceless operators on $V$ is a quotient of ${\mathfrak{gl}}(V)$ by scalars, the above results extend in a straightforward manner to representations of the Lie algebra ${\mathfrak{sl}}(V)$.
 Similarly, the results for $GL(V)$ extend to the case of the group $SL(V)$ of operators with determinant $1$.
 The only difference is that in this case the representations $L_\lambda$ and $L_{\lambda+1^m}$ are isomorphic, so the irreducible representations are parametrized by integer sequences $\lambda_1\ge...\ge \lambda_N$ up to a simultaneous shift by a constant.

-In particular, any finite dimensional representation of ${\mathfrak{sl}}(V)$ is completely reducible, and any irreducible one is of the form $L_\lambda$.
-In particular, for $\dim V=2$ one recovers the representation theory of ${\mathfrak{sl}}(2)$ studied in Problem \ref{4:1}. \end{remark}
+In particular, one can show that any finite dimensional representation of ${\mathfrak{sl}}(V)$ is completely reducible, and any irreducible one is of the form $L_\lambda$ (we will not do this here).
+For $\dim V=2$ one then recovers the representation theory of ${\mathfrak{sl}}(2)$ studied in Problem \ref{4:1}. \end{remark}